speakeasy-api/openapi-directory/SDKs/amazonaws.com/pi/2018-02-27/go/README.md

 ### SDK SDK

-* `DescribeDimensionKeys` - <p>For a specific time period, retrieve the top <code>N</code> dimension keys for a metric.</p> <note> <p>Each response element returns a maximum of 500 bytes.
+* `DescribeDimensionKeys` - <p>For a specific time period, retrieve the top <code>N</code> dimension keys for a metric. </p> <note> <p>Each response element returns a maximum of 500 bytes.
 For larger elements, such as SQL statements, only the first 500 bytes are returned.</p> </note>
 * `GetDimensionKeyDetails` - Get the attributes of the specified dimension group for a DB instance or data source.
 For example, if you specify a SQL ID, <code>GetDimensionKeyDetails</code> retrieves the full text of the dimension <code>db.sql.statement</code> associated with this ID.
 This operation is useful because <code>GetResourceMetrics</code> and <code>DescribeDimensionKeys</code> don't support retrieval of large SQL statement text.
+* `GetResourceMetadata` - Retrieve the metadata for different features.
+For example, the metadata might indicate that a feature is turned on or off on a specific DB instance.
-* `GetResourceMetrics` - <p>Retrieve Performance Insights metrics for a set of data sources, over a time period.
+* `GetResourceMetrics` - <p>Retrieve Performance Insights metrics for a set of data sources over a time period.
 You can provide specific dimension groups and dimensions, and provide aggregation and filtering criteria for each group.</p> <note> <p>Each response element returns a maximum of 500 bytes.
 For larger elements, such as SQL statements, only the first 500 bytes are returned.</p> </note>
+* `ListAvailableResourceDimensions` - Retrieve the dimensions that can be queried for each specified metric type on a specified DB instance.
+* `ListAvailableResourceMetrics` - Retrieve metrics of the specified types that can be queried for a specified DB instance.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)